JAlcocerT/JAlcocerT/content/blog/dev-gitlab.md

 If using a self-hosted GitLab instance, configure the GitLab Container Registry to use a custom TLS certificate.

 ---

 ## FAQ

 ### Gitea - A Gitlab Alternative

-You can also setup [Gitea locally with containers](https://github.com/JAlcocerT/Docker/blob/main/Dev/GIT/Gitea_Docker-compose.yaml):
+You can also setup [Gitea locally with containers](https://github.com/JAlcocerT/Docker/blob/main/Dev/GIT/Gitea_Docker-compose.yaml), as seen [here](https://fossengineer.com/selfhosting-Gitea-docker/)

 ![Gitea Install](/blog_img/selfh/gitea_install.png)